‘It is what we leave as a legacy that is the measure of our existence’

 She left school at 14 with a limited education, but she never once let this deter her later in life.
 She never gave up, never admitted defeat.
 She worked hard to reach the dreams that she couldn’t touch in her youth.
 She won prizes for poetry, painted vibrant, exciting and passionate studies, she crafted pottery and created beautiful hand-knitted designer clothing and she began to write a book.

 She loved life, loved to dance in her bare feet, swinging her shoes over her shoulder as she skipped, slightly worse for wear, from pavement to gutter to puddles on her way home from the pub.
 She wore silly woollen hats in bad weather, hunched under pasting-board tables with her granddaughter, trying to sell tat to passing neighbours to raise money for the Blue Peter Appeal.
-She played the penny arcade and Roll-a-ball Horse Derby, cheated relentlessly at Trivial Pursuit and gave the most amazing family Christmases full of fun, laughter, love, Bing Crosby’s White Christmas and the famous upside down turkey that looked like it had been run over by the No.23 bus.
+She played the penny arcade and Roll-a-ball Horse Derby, cheated relentlessly at Trivial Pursuit and gave the most amazing family Christmases full of fun, laughter, love, Bing Crosby’s White Christmas and the famous upside down turkey that looked like it had been run over by a bus.

 She could drink her weight in Brandy, fall asleep on the sofa, snore for twenty minutes and wake up sober.
 No matter how hard she tried, she couldn’t cough and fart at the same time.
 The fart was always on a hilarious three second delay.
+We would cry with laughter as she frantically tried to blame ‘the dog’.
+The age old excuse was her go-to, the only downside was …. we didn’t have a dog!

 She was always there for others, with her love, kindness, compassion and acceptance.
 She was the welcome ear to listen, the security of a warm hug and the wise words of experience.